 This is extra helpful in situations where the usual point of sales is actually quite far away.
 For example, a gas station or a very large warehouse store.

 Beacon hardware is incredibly simple and also inherently vulnerable.
 But that’s not to say that the beacons you use in mobile payments are completely unguarded.
 Every beacon is different, but the Kontakt.io team realized way back in 2015 just how vulnerable initial beacons were, and that’s why we added several security guards to our beacons including shuffling and end-to-end encryption.
-Hackability remains a problem for the software and system in general, though—a problem faced by all fintech solutions.
-But that’s between you and your solution god.
+Hackability remains a problem for the software and system in general, though—a problem faced by all fintech payment solutions.
+But that's between you and your solution god.

 Beacons do have some issues they’ll have to face head-on in order to become foundational to mobile payments.
-Much like all fintech solutions, they’ll have to deal with security questions.
+Much like all fintech mobile payments, they’ll have to deal with security questions.
 This could mean answering the question of identifying a shopper when purchases are made at a long distance, away from staff, or the common fintech issue of integrating different kinds of cards into the system in an automated and practical way.
 Luckily, there are as many ways to address these problems as there are specific use cases, and it will largely be up to individual companies and solution providers to find what works for them.

 How smart hospital solutions are delivering better clinical outcomes, greater efficiencies, and higher patient satisfaction through digital transformation using technologies like Internet of Things (IoT) and Artificial Intelligence (AI)

 Turn your workspace into a modern one with Kontakt.io spatial intelligence solutions.